lhindman/cs121-lab06-1/README.md

 ## Lab Warmup - FlowSampleEntry (required)
 ### Problem Description
 Create a class called FlowSample that represents a single, point-in-time snapshot, of USGS river flow water data.
-For this lab we will be using data collected from the [Boise River at the Glenwood Bridge](https://waterdata.usgs.gov/monitoring-location/13206000/#parameterCode=00065&period=P7D).
+For this lab we will be using data collected from the [Boise River at the Glenwood Bridge](https://waterdata.usgs.gov/monitoring-location/13206000/#parameterCode=00060&period=P7D).
 A sample data file containing 7 days worth of samples has been included.
 Detailed information on the format of this information can be found on the [USGS NWIS Help Site](http://help.waterdata.usgs.gov/faq/about-tab-delimited-output).

 Each sample contains the following values:
 - Agency
 - SiteNumber
 - Timestamp
 - TimeZone
-- GageHeight (water level) in feet
+- FlowRate (cubic ft / sec)
 - QualificationCode (P means provisional value, subject to change)

 ### Program Design
 The FlowSample class will represent a single sample of data.
 It should contain private instance variables for each of the above sample values with data types as follows:
 - String: agency, siteNumber, timeZone and qualCode
-- double: dataReading
+- double: flowRate
 - DataTime: timestamp

 The constructor for FlowSample should be an initial value constructor with the following header signature:
 ```
-public FlowSample(String agency, String siteNumber, String timeZone, String qualCode, String timestamp, double data)
+public FlowSample(String agency, String siteNumber, String timeZone, String qualCode, String timestamp, double flowRate)
 ```

 Once created, a sample should not be able to be modified, so no mutator (setter) methods should be created.
 However accessor (getter) methods should be created for each of the instance variables except time zone.
 Two accessor methods should be implemented for the timestamp data, one that shows the local time formatted as a String and a second that shows UTC time formated as a String.
 The following lists the expected accessor methods for the FlowSample class